RafaelTeixeira19/sql-data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.
-This is my project following along Bara's tutorial on youtube (https://www.youtube.com/watch?v=SSKVgrwhzus)
+This is my project following along Baraa's tutorial on youtube (https://www.youtube.com/watch?v=SSKVgrwhzus)